 Get into a Pumping Routine

-Consistency is key when it comes to combining breastfeeding and pumping.
+Consistency is key when it comes to combining nursing and pumping.

 Try to pump around the same time each day to signal to your body that it’s time to produce milk.
-Plus, having a set schedule can help you stay organized in all this chaos.
+Plus, having a regular breastfeeding and pumping schedule can help you stay organized in all this chaos.

 Maximize Milk Production